 Hailing from Boonville, NY, Ryan received his BS in Bioinformatics and Molecular Biology from Rensselaer Polytechnic Institute and soon thereafter joined the MMRI as a Research Associate.
 As part of the GDL, Ryan spearheads clinical laboratory operations and pursues research on the molecular basis of inherited cardiac arrhythmias.

 When not at work, you'll find Ryan enjoying the outdoors on his boat or snowmobile.
-Also our resident space expert, Ryan is tasked with keeping track of astronomical events and notable rocket launches, and advances in Starlink internet access in the North Country (update as of 2022: it works quite well).
+Also our resident space expert, Ryan is tasked with keeping track of astronomical events, notable rocket launches, and advances in Starlink internet access in the North Country (update as of 2022: it works quite well).

 We are actively recruiting Postdoctoral Fellows and Staff Scientists for our laboratory.
 Have an interest in challenging molecular data?
 Large-scale screening of variant function?
 Unique models of cardiovascular physiology?
 Want to live in a place where you can comfortably own a house on a postdoc salary?
 Please follow the link to see open positions.